Available Control Center Information

 Modules Tab

-The Modules tab lists all modules that are available on your system.
+The Modules tab of the overview lists all modules that are available on your system.

 Currently, three HiveMQ Modules for Data Hub are provided by default: